 Emotionally, INTJs can struggle.
-Architects tend to dismiss emotions for facts, meaning they can be impatient, cynical, and struggle to understand how others feel.
+Masterminds tend to dismiss emotions for facts, meaning they can be impatient, cynical, and struggle to understand how others feel.

 For INFPs, purpose is especially important in their career.
 They need to have an emotional connection to their work and a moral reason for being there.
 You won’t find Mediators working in a job that compromises who they are.
 Because of this need, INFPs often find themselves in roles that leave them happy, satisfied, and loyal.
 Mediators do best in a work environment with freedom, positive feedback, and clear expectations.